ErwanBarbedor/PlumeScript/readme.md

 #### Bugfix
 - Fix an error occuring when writting comma inside macro body
+- Fix an error occuring when sending an empty argument to a macro

 ### 0.20 (Initial Commit)
 Project restarted from scratch.